IVPN Review Table of Contents

 Overall, I’d give it an 8/10 for usability.

 The user interface is among the best I’ve seen in the VPN game.
 I love the ease of use.
+I just wish it had been easier to find the Windows client download.

 3. Fast, friendly customer support